 The Harvard Study on red meat gave us some pretty startling headlines this week.
-According to their research, the red meat that people buy in grocery stores, eat at restaurants, and serve to children in lunch lines is killing us!
-In the recent article published in the Archives of Internal Medicine eating red meat was shown to be “associated with and increased risk of total, CVD, and cancer mortality.”
-It looks like the Hamburglar is stealing a lot more than hamburgers— it appears that he is robbing years from our lives.
-The study stated that that each additional serving of unprocessed red meat and processed red meat was associated with a respective 13% and 20% higher risk of dying.
+According to their research, the red meat people buy in grocery stores, eat at restaurants, and serve to children in lunch lines is killing us!
+In the recent article published in the Archives of Internal Medicine eating red meat was shown to be “associated with and increased risk of total CVD, and cancer mortality.”
+It looks like the Hamburglar is stealing a lot more than hamburgers, it appears that he is robbing years from our lives.
+The study stated that each serving of unprocessed red meat and processed red meat was associated with a respective 13% and 20% higher risk of dying.
 That’s right, the study claimed that red meat poses an alarming threat to those who eat it, but why?

 The Harvard study examined what they are calling unprocessed meats.
 But the process of creating modern meat starts long before the processing plant.
-Let’s examine the numerous processes that the unprocessed cow suffered.
+Let’s examine the numerous processes the unprocessed cow suffered.

 To Process- (definition) – To prepare, treat, or convert by subjecting to a special process.
 A series of actions, changes, or functions bringing about a result.

 Next, the modern cow is pumped full of antibiotics so that while living in an unnatural state of packed filth the cows don’t spread illness, most of which would have been avoided if they had been fed their natural grass diets in the first place.
 This preventative process leads to numerous health risks for both the animals and us.
 First, the antibiotics cause the animals to gain fat.
 Hmm, could they have this effect on humans?
-Additionally, the excessive antibiotics are of concern because antibiotic resistant strains of bacteria are formed, which again leave both the bovine and humans at risk.
-By the way, you don’t have to worry about this process if you live in the European Union or Canada— Your governments are protecting you and have rightfully banned this practice.
+Additionally, the excessive antibiotics are of concern because antibiotic resistant strains of bacteria are formed which, again, leave both the bovine and humans at risk.
+By the way, you don’t have to worry about this process if you live in the European Union or Canada, your governments are protecting you and have rightfully banned this practice.

 If we want change, it is our responsibility to take action and demand natural, micronutrient rich foods, and to educate and inspire others as well.
 Becoming a nutrivore is the first step to achieving micronutrient sufficiency, a physical state we believe is the basis of optimal health.
-For now, our health is in our hands, but if we continue down this road, and sit by as our more and more of our foods become vehicles of disease and death, this will not remain the case.
+For now, our health is in our hands, but if we continue down this road, and sit by as our more and more of our foods become vehicles of disease and death, that will not remain the case.
 Taking the time to understand how food affects your health could be the most important thing you ever do.
 If you haven’t read Naked Calories, read it!
 If you have, share it!
 Become a nutrivore today, and together we can make a difference.